Protection against cybercrime is about preparation, education and technical infrastructure.

 To fully protect your business, here are the steps to address:

-A security audit can help fast-track your cybersecurity implementation.
+IT Basecamp's Cyber Heroes program can help fast-track your cybersecurity implementation.
 Find out what your company's vulnerabilities are and what steps you need to take to address them.

 The Office of the Australian Information Commissioner (OAIC) is an independent statutory agency within the Attorney General's portfolio.
 The OAIC deals with three main functions - privacy, freedom of information and government information policies.
 With regard to businesses and IT security, the OAIC operates the Notifiable Data Breach (NDB) scheme.